gabrieltseng/gabrieltseng.github.io/_posts/2019-07-10-ML-Climate-Research.md

 this may not be optimal for all models (e.g. RNNs might prefer to predict on a rolling basis) it makes it much easier to alternate between models for experiments.

-However, the training and testing data is stored in [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) format to maximize the amount of information available to the models (and therefore the type of models which can be implemented) by ensuring the spatial and temporal grids associated with the data can still be accessed.
+The training and testing data is stored in [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) format to maximize the amount of information available to the models (and therefore the type of models which can be implemented) by ensuring the spatial and temporal grids associated with the data can still be accessed.